flemay/3musketeers/examples/lambda-go-serverless/README.md

 # Lambda Go Serverless Example

-This example illustrates how to use the 3Musketeers to build, test, and deploy a [Lambda written in Go](https://github.com/aws/aws-lambda-go) using [Serverless Framework](https://serverless.com).
+This example illustrates how to use the 3Musketeers to build and test a [Lambda written in Go](https://github.com/aws/aws-lambda-go), and to deploy it using [Serverless Framework](https://serverless.com).

-The [Go](https://golang.org) application is a very simple API that echos the value of the environment variable ECHO_MESSAGE on a `GET /echo` request.
+The Lambda simply returns the value of the environment variable `ECHO_MESSAGE` on a `GET /echo` request.

 ## Prerequisites